 - Wind speed from altimeters

 - For monitoring of radio-occultation data, please refer to the ROM-SAF NRT monitoring pages.

 The information on NRT data availability is structured into three parts:

-This availability monitoring is currently being developed as part of the CDOP-3 activities (2017 onwards).
-Therefore, the corresponding web-pages are still under construction with the data coverage monitoring being set up first and timeliness monitoring following as a second step in the near future.
-The information provided currently on these pages is not complete yet in terms of availability of all plot types and number of contributing centres, and page contents will be extended and adapted as more complete monitoring becomes available.
+This availability monitoring is still in active development..
+The information provided will evolve further in the near future in terms of the plot types provided and the number of contributing centres.
+The page contents will be extended and adapted accordingly.
 Comments and suggestions on contents and display are welcome, please contact the NWP SAF User Helpdesk.